apostrophecms/starter-kit-assembly-essentials/README.md

 **The dashboard site has one job: managing the other sites.** As such you don't need to worry about making this site a pretty experience for the general public, because they won't have access to it.
 However you may want to dress up this experience and add extra functionality for your own customer admin team (the people who add and remove sites frmo the platform).

 The dashboard site can be extended much like the regular sites.
-Dashboard development is very similar to regular site development, except that modules live in `dashboard/lib/modules`, what normally resides in `app.js` lives in `dashboard/index.js`, and so on.
+Dashboard development is very similar to regular site development, except that modules live in `dashboard/modules`, what normally resides in `app.js` lives in `dashboard/index.js`, and so on.

 The most important module is the `sites` module.
 The `sites` module is a piece type, with a piece to represent each site that your dashboard admins choose to create.

 Also important is the `assets` module, which serves the same function as the theme modules in `sites`.
-You can find the frontend assets in `dashboard/lib/modules/assets/src`.
+You can find the frontend assets in `dashboard/modules/assets/src`.

 ### Allowing dashboard admins to pass configuration to sites

-You can add custom schema fields to `sites` as seen in `dashboard/lib/modules/sites/index.js`.
+You can add custom schema fields to `sites` as seen in `dashboard/modules/sites/index.js`.
 Those fields are available on the `site` object passed to `sites/index.js`, and so they can be passed on as part of the configuration of modules.

 However, there is one important restriction: you **must not decide to completely enable or disable a module that pushes assets on any basis other than the theme name.** This is becaue Apostrophe builds only one asset bundle per theme.

-**"Should I add a field to the `sites` piece in the dashboard, or just add it to `apostrophe-global` for sites?"** Good question!
+**"Should I add a field to the `sites` piece in the dashboard, or just add it to `@apostrophecms/global` for sites?"** Good question!
 Here's a checklist for you:

-* **If single-site admins who cannot edit the dashboard should be able to edit it,** you should put it in `sites/lib/modules/apostrophe-global`.
+* **If single-site admins who cannot edit the dashboard should be able to edit it,** you should put it in `sites/modules/@apostrophecms/global`.
-* **If only dashboard admins who create and remove sites should be able to make this decision,** it belongs in `dashboard/lib/modules/sites/index.js`.
+* **If only dashboard admins who create and remove sites should be able to make this decision,** it belongs in `dashboard/modules/sites/index.js`.
 You can then pass it on as module configuration in `sites/lib/index.js`.

 ## Hosting